raphael-geffroy/isalid-refactoring-test/README.md

 Update the approval tests snapshots as the faker's seed did not survive the library change (I should have scrubbed these data in the first time)
 ### 3.2 - Introduce autoloading
 Introduce autoloading thanks to composer and get rid of all the "require".
+### 3.3 - Replace Singleton by DI
+Remove the singleton system to introduce Dependency injection